Mentoring Women in Business Programme

-If selected, you will be invited to participate in our online training.
-Through interactive modules, videos, podcasts and summary documents, we make sure you start with the knowledge and tools you need to build a productive mentoring relationship and use our online platform.
+If selected, you will be invited to participate in our online training, which enables you to start with the knowledge and tools you need to build a productive mentoring relationship.
 It not only builds a good foundation for starting this programme but also helps you build skills that you can transfer to your work and professional lives.

-All mentees and mentors must complete the online training before being matched.
-It takes less than three hours to complete and can be reviewed in multiple sittings.
+All Mentees and Mentors must complete the online training before being matched.
+It takes about 2.5 hours hours to complete and can be reviewed in multiple sittings.

-Our team will guide you every step of the way.
-We offer dedicated support to ensure that both mentees and mentors get the most out of their relationships and online platform.
+Our team will guide you every step of the way, offering dedicated support to ensure that both Mentees and Mentors get the most out of their relationships and online platform.

-We’ll monitor progress and check in to see how you’re doing.
+We’ll monitor progress and check in to see how each mentoring pair is doing every few months.
 Other than meeting with your mentoring partner regularly, the only requirement is to complete short feedback forms to reflect on your goals and tell us how we can best support you.

-The Foundation honours mentees and mentors who finish the programme.
-In addition to the satisfaction and benefits of their mentoring relationships, they receive a special certificate, are formally recognised as a Cherie Blair Foundation mentoring alumni and are given access to events, webinars and our platform.
+The Foundation honours Mentees and Mentors who finish the programme.
+In addition to the satisfaction and benefits of their mentoring relationships, they receive a special certificate, are formally recognised as a Cherie Blair Foundation Mentoring alumni and will retain their access to our webinars and online platform.